 In 2010, the exhibition Lines in Space: Paule Vézelay & Linda Karshan featured Linda Karshan's recent minimalist drawings as a complement to the purity of Paule Vézelay's constructions (the 'Lines in Space' series) and her related drawings spanning the 1930s to 1970.
 Drawings by Vézelay were also featured in the exhibitions Wandering Lines i and Wandering Lines ii at England & Co in 2011 and 2012.
 Paule Vézelay: Abstraction-Creation to Le Groupe Espace was held in 2012.
 Vézelay's sculpture - Five Forms (1935-36) - acquired from England & Co by Tate in 2000 - was displayed in Modern British Sculpture at the Royal Academy, London.

 Tate holds an extensive collection of the work of Paule Vézelay and her work is held in other national and international museum collections.
 Vézelay was included in the collection displays Poetry and Dream at Tate Modern.
-She is currently the subject of a Spotlight room display at Tate Britain.
+She was recently the subject of a Spotlight room display at Tate Britain.

 Constructions & mixed media Drawings & works on paper Paintings Prints